statoscope/statoscope/README.md

 ### Open in editor

 You can open any bundle file in you favorite editor.
-Just set the `editor` option with one of the supported editor ID and click to any file path withholding `shift`-key to open the file in a chosen editor.
+Just set the `editor` option with one of the supported editor ID and click on any file path withholding `shift` key to open the file in a chosen editor.

 #### Supported editors: